 Purchasing a holiday home abroad is a relatively new trend.
-Since 2001, the number of people who own property abroad has increased more than ninefold, reaching 73 000 in 2016.
-Spain and Sweden have attracted the majority of the buyers, followed by Turkey and France.
+Since 2001, the number of people who own property abroad has increased more than tenfold, reaching 75 000 in 2017.
+Spain and Sweden have attracted the majority of the buyers, followed by France and Turkey.